 Continuation of General Physics I (PS 210).
 The fundamental principles and theories of classical physics topics including, electricity, electrostatics, elementary circuits, magnetism, electromagnetic phenomena, optics and modern physics, based on calculus and vector manipulations.
 A laboratory course is included to emphasize and reinforce the principles and theories.
-PREREQUISITE: PS 210.
+PREREQUISITE: PS 210 and pre- or co-requisite of MT250.
 (DD)